hkuwana/yana-data/README.md

 - **Normalized sheets**: Values sum to 100% per brain
 - **Raw sheets**: Original percentage values
 - **Summary sheets**: Statistical measures across brains

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The MIT License allows you to:
+- ✅ Use the software for any purpose
+- ✅ Modify and distribute the software
+- ✅ Use the software in commercial projects
+- ✅ Distribute copies of the software
+- ✅ Include the software in proprietary software

+The only requirement is that you include the original copyright notice and license text in any copies or substantial portions of the software.

 ## Contact